kcomas/Shakara/SPEC.md

         block
     }

 Also, like many other C-like languages, braces in if statements can be omitted, but then only one statement is allowed in the body.

     if (condition)
         statement

+### While Loops

+Like other C-like languages, you can use a while loop with the following
+syntax:

+    while (condition)
+    {
+        block
+    }

+Like with the if statements, you may omit braces if a single statement is to be used in the loop.